huderlem/porymap/docsrc/manual/editing-map-tiles.rst

     Prefab Tab

+Porymap provides a set of default prefabs for each supported base game version (pokeemerald, pokefirered, and pokeruby).
+When opening a project for the first time, Porymap will prompt the user for importing those default prefabs.

 To create a new prefab, simply select a group of metatiles from the main map view.
 (See the `Selecting Metatiles`_. section above for how to use right-click-drag to select from the map area.)
 Then, click the "Create from Selection" button.
 This will bring up the following window where individual metatiles can be toggled on/off in the prefab.
 You can also give your prefab a name.

 .. figure:: images/editing-map-tiles/prefab-create.png